 My goal is always to strive for a beautiful (or handsome) natural-looking nose that does not look like you’ve had surgery.
-Beauty is in large part attributable to the eyes, facial symmetry and mouth.
-A great nose doesn’t make you beautiful but some noses (e.g. crooked) have features that draw attention away from your face, eyes and mouth and can be considered unattractive.
+Beauty is largely attributable to the eyes, facial symmetry and mouth.
+A great nose doesn’t make you beautiful, but some noses (e.g. crooked) have features that draw attention away from your face, eyes and mouth and can be considered unattractive.
 I strive to create a nose that is proportionate and in harmony with your face.
 Not every nose suits every face.
 In addition to this, it is rarely the case that just one feature of a nose (e.g. Hump) can be altered without impacting the look of other areas.
-A nose with a decent hump will have a different looking tip to one without a hump.
-Just reducing the hump alone will often look out of balance and the tip (and lobule/ columella below this) regularly needs adjusting to look in balance/ unaltered.
+A nose with a decent hump will have a different-looking tip to one without a hump.
+Just reducing the hump alone will often make it look out of balance and the tip (and lobule/ columella below this) regularly needs adjusting to look in balance/ unaltered.

 The nasal airway to me is critical.
 Many of my patients have a poor nasal airway and need it corrected just as much as they need the appearance of the nose addressed.
 Reconstructing the difficult nasal airway is an area I have significant experience and interest in.
 For many people, rhinoplasty surgery (to make their nose look better) can result in a poor nasal airway, even when the airway was fine before.
 This does not need to happen.
 People who can breathe through their nose don’t often consider how problematic life can be when you have a chronically blocked nose and how it can impact on sleep/ snoring, exercise, tooth disease etc. You only do so many things with your nose: Breathe through it, smell, put glasses on it and look at it.
 Don’t let achieving the latter compromise some of its important functions.